libgdx/gdx-controllers/README.md

 ```
 <pattern>com.badlogic.gdx.controllers.IosControllerManager</pattern>
 ....
-	<framework>GameKit</framework>
+	<framework>GameController</framework>
 ```
-If you forget to explicitly link GameKit framework, no game controller will show up.
+If you forget to explicitly link the framework, no game controller will show up.

 #### html:
 ```